-Since the condition rarely has symptoms, doctors recommend investing in an over the counter blood pressure machine or cuff for the home.
+Since the condition rarely has symptoms, doctors recommend investing in an over-the-counter blood pressure machine or cuff for the home.
 When checking your BP there are a few things you can do to ensure an accurate reading.
 Do not consume caffeine, smoke or participate in physical activity 30 minutes prior to checking.
 Rest for five minutes, and do not have your feet dangling or talk to a nurse if you are at a doctor’s office.
-If you don’t take those steps, your BP can be falsely increased by 10mmHg, which can result in a patient being over treated.
+If you don’t take those steps, your BP can be falsely increased by 10mmHg, which can result in a patient being over-treated.
 Seventy percent of blood pressure readings in doctor’s offices are inaccurate.

 It is recommended to check your BP twice a day.
 Take the reading two hours after breakfast and one hour after dinner.
 The more you check it in a day, the more it will go up.
 Keep a record and take that to your physician.
 If it’s above 130/80 for three readings, you have hypertension and it must be treated.